 There are many types of sandals on the market to choose from, but which are the most comfortable sandals for Disney World?
 I have worn flat sandals with ankle support in the past and also thicker wedged sandals as well.
 Each have their pros and cons like all shoes.

+Are Sanuks good for your feet?
 The soles are made from Yoga mats making them really soft underfoot.
 I bought a pair before I went to Mallorca earlier this year and wore them all weekend without any discomfort at all.
 We walked a lot that weekend, so I knew I had made a good choice for our upcoming Disney trip this year.

 If your sandals are completely flat, make sure they provide enough support for your feet, otherwise they will ache after a short while.
 Also look at what your sandals are made from as if you haven’t broken them in before you travel, you may find them rubbing in places.